 Rats are large rodents that typically invade properties in the fall, but they can be a problem at any point in the year.
 Here in California, the two rat species that invade homes and businesses most often throughout the year are Norway rats and roof rats.
 Both of these rodent species will eat anything from fruits and grains to meats and even insects!
-Though they are quite similar to each other, roof rats and Norway rats can be differentiated by their size, coloring, and unique characteristics.
+Though they are quite similar, roof rats and Norway rats can differ by their size, coloring, and unique characteristics.

-Adult roof rats are dark-colored rodents that are about six to eight inches in body length, and their tails are longer than their bodies, adding an additional eight to ten inches to their total body length.
-These rats have pointed noses and a light, slim build, making them excellent climbers.
+Adult roof rats are dark-colored rodents that are about six to eight inches in body length, and their tails are longer than their bodies, adding eight to ten additional inches to their total body length.
+These rats have pointed noses and light, slim build, making them excellent climbers.

 Are rats dangerous?

 Both roof rats and Norway rats are capable of causing electrical shortages, flooding due to damaged plumbing, and structural damage if they choose to invade your home or business.
-These rodents will chew on just about everything, including wires, piping, shelves, furniture, and structural beams which can be costly to repair if left unchecked.
-In addition, roof rats and Norway rats are also capable of transmitting several harmful bacteria and diseases to humans, which can be fatal in some instances.
+These rodents will chew on everything, including wires, piping, shelves, furniture, and structural beams, which can be costly to repair if left unchecked.
+In addition, roof rats and Norway rats can also transmit several harmful bacteria and diseases to humans, which can be fatal in some instances.

-Some of the diseases that have been linked to these rats include:
+Some of the diseases that we link to these rats include: